 This means that any Herschel panel heater may be installed within zones 1 or 2 (or “no zone”).
 If you are seeking to install an Advantage or Aspect space heater, please seek the advice of your Herschel Installer, since IP ratings vary.

-Our Herschel Inspire and Select panel heaters (excluding our Herschel IR space heating range; Advantage, Aspect, Thermodry and IPR4) have surface temperatures of around 100 degrees centigrade.
+Herschel Inspire and Select panel heaters and IHP panel heaters have surface temperatures of around 100 degrees centigrade.
 If you do touch one of these panels you will perceive this as hot on initial contact but, provided you do not continue to touch the panel, are unlikely to scald or burn.

 The reason that you can touch Herschel panels without immediately injuring yourself is because a Herschel infrared panel typically has a heat energy or “watt density” of 0.09 watts per cm2 – an energy level that the skin can absorb and conduct away from the area of contact.

 It is not the temperature that does the damage but the heat energy in the object.

 A kettle, for example, typically has a watt density of between 15 – 30 watts per cm2.
 The skin cannot absorb and conduct away this level of energy and consequently scalds on the area of contact.
 Yet, both the Herschel IR panel and the kettle are at 100C.